 If you want to lean more toward a Gothic, antique vibe, choose a candelabra chandelier with metal arms and exposed bulbs.
 Try candle light bulbs for a more on-brand look, and install dimmable styles for versatility.

 Some modern chandeliers look like spiral structures with long, thin bulbs hanging from metal chains.
 Opt for a chrome finish if you’re aiming for a sleek look.
 Keep in mind that these are best for high-ceiling entryways.
+However, Pottery Barn says, “Smaller entryways look better with smaller chandeliers unless you want the fixture to serve as a focal point.”

 Also, recessed lighting fixtures are often made of dimmable LED bulbs that not only save you power but also allow you to choose ambient lighting fit for any occasion and time of day.
+This makes them ideal for creating a modern entryway feel that is equally sleek and functional.

 While recess lighting is less dramatic than other styles, it makes for a clean look you can play up with various decor aspects, like wall coverings and rugs.